SAFEtoolbox/SAFEtoolbox.github.io/Documentation.md

-A **literature review** of GSA applications in the context of earth systems modelling, focusing on what can be learnt about the construction, testing and use of environmental models through the application of GSA. <br>
+A **literature review** of GSA applications in the context of earth systems modelling, focusing on what can be learnt about the construction, testing and use of environmental models through the application of GSA: <br>
 [Wagener, T. & Pianosi, F. (2019), What has Global Sensitivity Analysis ever done for us?
 A systematic review to support scientific advancement and to inform policy-making in earth system modelling, Earth-Science Reviews, 149, 1-18.](https://www.sciencedirect.com/science/article/pii/S0012825218300990) <br>